 Luckily, the port is where you’ll find most of the historic sites and top landmarks.

-Enjoy breakfast with a the view from the harbour of Hvar
+Enjoy breakfast with a view from Hvar Habor

 Most travellers reach Hvar via a ferry from Split that drops them off at the main harbour.
 This port area is always busy both on land and the sea.
 Cruise ships regularly drop off passengers for short excursions.

 If you arrive early enough, you should beat the crowds, making it easier to get breakfast from one of the restaurants.
-The harbour caters to a diverse crowd, giving you a lot of food options.
+Hvar Harbour caters to a diverse crowd, giving you a lot of food options.

-From the harbour, you can see some of historic Hvar, including a few of the destinations you’ll be visiting throughout the day.
+From the harbour, you can see some of historic Hvar Town, including a few of the destinations you’ll be visiting throughout the day.
 Behind the port, the island rises along a large hill lined with trees.
 Cut into this landscape are the various historic sites and the town.

 Catch a view from above at Tvrdava Fortress